dhugueth/Industria-de-Videojuegos/README.md

 Different types of visualizations were used to represent data behaviors such as stacked column charts, stacked bar charts, line charts, and pie charts.
 Through which we can see clearly and friendly how sales had their greatest boom during 2008, being the North American region the one with the highest sales index.

-Additionally, it is possible to observe that the genres of action, sports and shooter were the ones that attracted the largest number of players, with the playstation 2 and Xbox 360 the leading platforms in sales.
+Additionally, it is possible to observe that the genres of action, sports and shooter were the ones that attracted the largest number of players, with the playstation 2 and Xbox 360 the leading Console in sales.

-Below you can see a preview of the report:
+Below you can see a snapshot of the report:

 ![Industria_Videojuegos](https://user-images.githubusercontent.com/93662295/141363226-8b28fc08-be03-460f-8ef0-ab933972b836.png)